Featured Posts

 Relation and Functions

-Here two different elements a and b of set A has same image in set B. So it is not an one-one function.
+Here two different elements a and b of set A has same image in set B. So it is not one-one function.
 It is only a many one function.

 Onto function ( or surjective function)